An entropy penalized approach for stochastic control problems. Complete version: From the stochastic optimal control problem to a penalized optimization problem

-As mentioned earlier, finding a numerical approximation of the solution of a stochastic optimal control problem often relies on solving the associated Hamilton-Jacobi-Bellman (HJB) equation.
-This is typically done via finite difference schemes when $d \le 3$ and by Monte Carlo methods for estimating Forward BSDE (i.e. a BSDE whose underlying is a Markov diffusion) when $d > 3.$ We aim at finding another way to compute an optimal strategy that does not require the approximation of the solution of the HJB equation.
-To this aim we regularize Problem \eqref{eq:controlProblemIntro} by doubling the decision variables and adding a relative entropy term in the objective function.
-We get the regularized Problem \eqref{eq:regularizedProblemIntro} where $\mathcal{A}$ is the subset of elements $(\P, \Q) \in \Pma(\Omega)^2$ defined below. \begin{definition} Let $\mathcal{A}$ be the set of probability measures $(\P, \Q) \in \Pma(\Omega)^2$ such that \begin{enumerate}[label = (\roman*)] \item $\P \in \mathcal{P}_{\U}$, \item $H(\Q | \P) < + \infty.$ \end{enumerate} \end{definition} In the perspective of solving the regularized optimization Problem \eqref{eq:regularizedProblemIntro} we will introduce in Sections \ref{sec:pointwiseMinimization} and \ref{sec:markovDrift} two subproblems.
-The regularization is justified by the fact that each of these subproblems $\underset{\Q \in \Pma(\Omega)}{\inf} \shj_{\epsilon}(\Q, \P)$ and $\underset{\P \in \Pma_{\U}}{\inf} \shj_{\epsilon}(\Q, \P)$ can be treated by classical techniques of the literature and will build the two steps of our alternating minimization algorithm.
-The one in Section \ref{sec:markovDrift} is a minimization on $\Q$, the probability $\P$ being fixed and it is related to a variational representation formula whose solution is expressed as a so called exponential twist, see e.g. \cite{DupuisEllisLargeDeviations}.
-In particular we will make use of the following result. \begin{prop} Let $\vphi : \Omega \rightarrow \R$ be a Borel function and $\P \in \Pma(\Omega)$.
+As mentioned in the Introduction, we reformulate Problem \eqref{eq:controlProblemIntro}, by doubling the decision variables and by adding a relative entropy term, in the objective function.
+The modified penalized Problem is precisely \eqref{eq:penalizedProblemIntro}, where $\mathcal{A}$ is the subset of elements $(\P, \Q) \in \Pma(\Omega)^2$ defined below. \begin{definition} $\mathcal{A}$ will denote the set of probability measure couples $(\P, \Q) \in \Pma(\Omega)^2$, such that \begin{enumerate} \item $\P \in \mathcal{P}_{\U}$, \item $H(\Q | \P) < + \infty.$ \end{enumerate} \end{definition} In the perspective of solving the penalized optimization Problem \eqref{eq:penalizedProblemIntro}, we will introduce in Sections \ref{sec:pointwiseMinimization} and \ref{sec:markovDrift} two subproblems.
+The interest of the penalized formulation \eqref{eq:penalizedProblemIntro} relies on the fact that each of the subproblems, $\underset{\Q \in \shp(\Omega)}{\inf} \shj_{\epsilon}(\Q, \P)$ and $\underset{\P \in \shp_{\U}}{\inf} \shj_{\epsilon}(\Q, \P)$, can be solved by classical techniques described in the literature: those resolutions will constitute the two steps of our alternating minimization algorithm.

+The first subproblem, considered in Section \ref{sec:markovDrift}, is a minimization on $\Q$, the probability $\P$ being fixed, and it is related to a variational representation formula, whose solution is denominated exponential twist, see e.g. \cite{DupuisEllisLargeDeviations}.
+In particular the following result will intervene. \begin{prop} Let $\vphi : \Omega \rightarrow \R$ be a Borel function and $\P \in \Pma(\Omega)$.
 Assume that $\vphi$ is bounded below.
 Then